Battle of Craney Island: Background

-Admiral Sir George Cockburn commanded a British fleet blockading Chesapeake Bay.
+Admiral Sir George Cockburn commanded a British fleet blockading the Chesapeake Bay.
 In early 1813, Cockburn and Admiral Sir John B. Warren planned to attack the Gosport Shipyard in Portsmouth and capture the frigate U.S.S.
 Constellation.
 Brigadier General Robert B. Taylor commanded the Virginia Militia in the Norfolk area.
 Taylor hastily built defenses around Norfolk and Portsmouth, but he had no intentions of letting the British penetrate as far as those two cities.
 Instead Taylor commandeered several ships and created a chain barrier across the Elizabeth River between Fort Norfolk and Fort Nelson.
 He next built the Craney Island Fort on the island of the same name at the mouth of the Elizabeth River near Hampton Roads.
 Since the Constellation was already penned up in the Chesapeake because of the British blockade, the ship's crew was used to man some of the redoubts on the island.
 In all, 596 Americans were defending the fortifications on Craney Island.